The California Transparency in Supply Chains Act Statement

 Audits.

-We are not aware of any supplier having been accused of using slavery, child labor or human trafficking to produce products for the Company or anyone else.
 The Company will investigate claims brought to its attention regarding the alleged use of slavery, child labor or human trafficking by its suppliers and will take appropriate actions to discontinue use of a supplier that uses such illegal and unethical business practices.

 Training and Internal Accountability.